sigee/stormcrawler/RELEASING.md

 - Create a new Draft Release -- on <https://github.com/apache/stormcrawler/releases>, click `Draft a new release` and select the `stormcrawler-X.Y.Z` tag.
 - Click the `Generate Release Notes` (**MAKE SURE TO SELECT THE CORRECT PREVIOUS RELEASE AS THE BASE**).
 Copy and paste the Disclaimer and Release Summary from the previous release and update the Release Summary as appropriate.
 - Click the `Set as pre-release` button.
 - Click `Publish release`.
-The release should not have `*-rc1` in its title, e.g.: `https://github.com/apache/stormcrawler/releases/tag/stormcrawler-3.2.0`
+The release should not have `*-rc1` in its title, e.g.: `https://github.com/apache/stormcrawler/releases/tag/stormcrawler-3.4.0`

 #### Create a VOTE Thread

 The VOTE process is two-fold:

-- (1) Create a community vote on <dev@stormcrawler.apache.org>
+- Create a vote on <dev@stormcrawler.apache.org>
-- (2) If this vote is successful, the actual vote can be started on <general@incubator.apache.org>

 - Be sure to replace all values in `[]` with the appropriate values.